-Through a Project Advisory Committee and Community Open House events, the community helped guide the development of a concept plan for the layout of the park and the design of the playground.
+Through a Project Advisory Committee and Community Gathering events, the community helped guide the development of a concept plan for the layout of the park and the design of the playground.

-Construction mobilization will start the week of May 13, 2019.
+Construction mobilization started the week of May 13, 2019.

 Portland Loos have been installed in many Portland parks, including Waterfront Park, Gateway Discovery Park, Raymond Park, and Parklane Park.
 Made primarily of steel, they are a single-user restroom that is designed and manufactured in Portland to be ADA-accessible, safe, and graffiti-resistant.
 Port-a-potties do temporarily fill the need for a public restroom, but they are frequently targets of vandalism in neighborhood parks.

 The Loo at Verdell Burdine Rutherford Park will be unlocked/locked daily and will be open on a seasonal basis (spring to fall).
-Learn more about about the Parks Bond Replacement Portland Loo features.
+Learn more about about the Portland Loo features.

 Project Advisory Committee Members

 Andra Cassen, Yesenia Delgado, Brian Flores Garcia, Emily Garafalo, Jenny Glass, Jennifer Hopkins, Michone Moore, Madelyn Morris, Gayle Palmer, Ana Pineda, Amber Stadler.